 Related: iPhone Weather app: What Do Yellow, Red, Blue, and Green Lines Mean

-How to Enable Mail Privacy Protection on iOS 15
+How to enable Mail Privacy Protection on iPhone

 Mail Privacy Protection will now be turned on for the Mail app on your iPhone and all future communications from advertisers and marketing agencies will be protected against tracking.